 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the V-LUX 2 does not provide wifi capability.

-Both the V-LUX 2 and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the V-LUX 2 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 2 was replaced by the Leica V-LUX 3, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica V-LUX 2 Manual (free pdf) or the online Nikon D5500 Manual.
+Further information on the features and operation of the V-LUX 2 and D5500 can be found, respectively, in the Leica V-LUX 2 Manual (free pdf) or the online Nikon D5500 Manual.

 So how do things add up?
 Which of the two cameras – the Leica V-LUX 2 or the Nikon D5500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.